 This trip has a strong historical focus.
 Anyone with an interest in the Caucasus region and history will really enjoy it.

-1. A Single Supplement is available on this trip, excluding nights in the guesthouse.
+3. A Single Supplement is available for purchase, excluding some nights in guesthouses/homestays

-2. Your leader will change at the border on this trip.
+4. Your leader will change at the border between Azerbaijan and Georgia.

 Our Highlights of Azerbaijan & Georgia trips score an average of 4.56 out of 5 based on 9 reviews in the last year.